ServiceNow, Inc. (NYSE:NOW) Shares Sold by Vestmark Advisory Solutions Inc.

-Vestmark Advisory Solutions Inc. cut its position in ServiceNow, Inc. (NYSE:NOW – Free Report) by 36.8% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 11,245 shares of the information technology services provider’s stock after selling 6,559 shares during the period.
-Vestmark Advisory Solutions Inc.’s holdings in ServiceNow were worth $6,286,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Vestmark Advisory Solutions Inc. reduced its holdings in ServiceNow, Inc. (NYSE:NOW – Free Report) by 36.8% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 11,245 shares of the information technology services provider’s stock after selling 6,559 shares during the period.
+Vestmark Advisory Solutions Inc.’s holdings in ServiceNow were worth $6,286,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently made changes to their positions in the company.
-PFG Private Wealth Management LLC purchased a new position in ServiceNow during the third quarter worth approximately $28,000.
-First Capital Advisors Group LLC. purchased a new position in ServiceNow during the second quarter worth approximately $29,000.
-High Net Worth Advisory Group LLC purchased a new position in ServiceNow during the first quarter worth approximately $29,000.
-Altshuler Shaham Ltd purchased a new position in ServiceNow during the second quarter worth approximately $30,000.
-Finally, Global Trust Asset Management LLC lifted its position in ServiceNow by 1,425.0% during the second quarter.
-Global Trust Asset Management LLC now owns 61 shares of the information technology services provider’s stock worth $34,000 after buying an additional 57 shares in the last quarter.
+Other institutional investors also recently bought and sold shares of the company.
+PFG Private Wealth Management LLC acquired a new stake in ServiceNow in the third quarter valued at approximately $28,000.
+First Capital Advisors Group LLC. acquired a new stake in ServiceNow in the second quarter valued at approximately $29,000.
+High Net Worth Advisory Group LLC acquired a new stake in shares of ServiceNow in the first quarter worth approximately $29,000.
+Altshuler Shaham Ltd acquired a new stake in shares of ServiceNow in the second quarter worth approximately $30,000.
+Finally, Global Trust Asset Management LLC boosted its stake in shares of ServiceNow by 1,425.0% in the second quarter.
+Global Trust Asset Management LLC now owns 61 shares of the information technology services provider’s stock worth $34,000 after acquiring an additional 57 shares during the last quarter.
 87.14% of the stock is owned by institutional investors and hedge funds.

 In other ServiceNow news, COO Chirantan Jitendra Desai sold 3,150 shares of the company’s stock in a transaction dated Friday, November 24th.
 The stock was sold at an average price of $671.84, for a total transaction of $2,116,296.00.
 Following the sale, the chief operating officer now owns 38,904 shares in the company, valued at approximately $26,137,263.36.
 The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other news, CFO Gina Mastantuono sold 1,178 shares of the stock in a transaction dated Wednesday, November 1st.
-The stock was sold at an average price of $581.00, for a total value of $684,418.00.
-Following the transaction, the chief financial officer now owns 7,924 shares in the company, valued at approximately $4,603,844.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, COO Chirantan Jitendra Desai sold 3,150 shares of the stock in a transaction dated Friday, November 24th.
-The shares were sold at an average price of $671.84, for a total value of $2,116,296.00.
-Following the completion of the transaction, the chief operating officer now owns 38,904 shares in the company, valued at approximately $26,137,263.36.
+In other ServiceNow news, CFO Gina Mastantuono sold 1,178 shares of the company’s stock in a transaction dated Wednesday, November 1st.
+The stock was sold at an average price of $581.00, for a total transaction of $684,418.00.
+Following the sale, the chief financial officer now owns 7,924 shares in the company, valued at approximately $4,603,844.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, COO Chirantan Jitendra Desai sold 3,150 shares of the company’s stock in a transaction dated Friday, November 24th.
+The stock was sold at an average price of $671.84, for a total value of $2,116,296.00.
+Following the sale, the chief operating officer now owns 38,904 shares in the company, valued at approximately $26,137,263.36.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 9,997 shares of company stock worth $6,496,675 in the last quarter.
-0.24% of the stock is owned by company insiders.
+In the last 90 days, insiders have sold 9,997 shares of company stock worth $6,496,675.
+0.24% of the stock is currently owned by company insiders.

 Analysts Set New Price Targets